UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 # Project's Aim

-In this work, the aim is to implement a game for two players and solve different versions of this game, using different AI algorithms.
+In this work, the aim was to implement a game for two players and solve different versions of this game, using different AI algorithms.

-Human-human, human-computer and computer-computer game modes are being developed, where the computer is going to exhibit different skills (levels of difficulty) by the end of the project.
+Human-human, human-computer and computer-computer game modes are being developed, where the computer exhibits different skills (levels of difficulty).
-Computer performance'll also be compared regarding the different skills (hard, medium, easy), corresponding to different evaluation functions, different depth levels of Minimax, different successor generation ordering and variants of the Minimax Search with αβ cuts, its variants and the Monte Carlo Tree Search algorithms.
+Computer performance's also compared regarding the different skills (hard, medium, easy), corresponding to different evaluation functions, different depth levels of Minimax, different successor generation ordering and variants of the Minimax Search with αβ cuts, Negamax and the Monte Carlo Tree Search algorithms.

-We are going to focus on the analysis of the results of the computer players (wins, draws, losses, and other quality parameters, such as the number of plays to obtain the win/loss) and average time spent and memory usage to obtain the plays.
+We focused on the analysis of the results of the computer players (wins, draws, losses, and other quality parameters, such as the number of plays to obtain the win/loss) and average time spent and memory usage to obtain the plays.

 # Open Source Project Credits